- What is Minimalism?

 Last but not the least, bending some rules of minimalism design is also a good practice.
 This is so because when you break some rules, you get the freedom to experiment with your design and add creativity to it, aiding in bringing more eyeballs on your app page.

-Minimal app design has been a popular approach for some years now and is likely to be one of the UI/UX trends for 2020 as well.
+Minimal app design has been a popular approach for some years now and is likely to be one of the UI/UX trends as well.
 So, it is advisable for everyone who wishes to enter into the UX/UI domain or are getting their application designed to focus on this concept and elevate the chances of success.
 Something for which you can refer to the rules and practices shared in this article.
-Or simply, connect with our UI/UX design experts.
+Or simply, connect with our UI/UX design company in USA.